TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/.github/ISSUE_TEMPLATE/feature_request.md

 ### Is your feature request related to a problem?
 Please describe.

-A clear and concise description of what the problem is.
-Ex.
-I have an issue when [...]
+A clear and concise description about your idea, possibly related to some problem.

 ### Describe the solution you'd like